Anton Chigurh: Creation

-Reportedly, the name "Anton Chigurh" was chosen by Cormac McCarthy because it "sounded cool".
+Reportedly, McCarthy chose the name "Anton Chigurh" because it "sounded cool".
 Chigurh is a recurrence of the "Unstoppable Evil" archetype frequently found in McCarthy's work.
 However, the Coen brothers wanted to avoid one-dimensionality, particularly as with a comparison to The Terminator.
 To avoid a sense of identification, the Coens sought to cast someone "who could have come from Mars".
 The brothers introduced the character at the beginning of the film in a manner similar to the opening of the 1976 film The Man Who Fell to Earth.
 Film critic David DuBos described Chigurh as a "modern equivalent of Death from Ingmar Bergman's 1957 film The Seventh Seal".

-The Coen brothers got the idea for Chigurh's hairstyle from a book Tommy Lee Jones had.
-It featured a 1979 photo of a man sitting in the bar of a brothel with a very similar hairstyle and clothes similar to those worn by Chigurh in the film.
+The Coen brothers got the idea for Chigurh's hairstyle from a book of photography recommended by Tommy Lee Jones, Boystown: La Zona de Tolerancia, compiled by screenwriter and photographer Bill Wittliff.
+It featured a 1979 photo of a man sitting in the bar of a brothel, who had a style of hair and clothing similar to those worn by Chigurh in the film.
 Oscar-winning hairstylist Paul LeBlanc designed the hairdo.
 The Coens instructed LeBlanc to create a "strange and unsettling" hairstyle.
 LeBlanc based the style on the mop tops of the English warriors in the Crusades as well as the Mod haircuts of the 1960s.
 Bardem told LeBlanc each morning when he finished that the style helped him to get into character.
-Bardem supposedly joked that he was "not going to get laid for two months" because of his haircut.
+Bardem joked that he was "not going to get laid for three months" because of his haircut.
 Bardem felt very upset by the haircut, and even fell into a depression.
 Fellow actors said that Bardem felt so ashamed of it that it was hard for him to leave his house.

-During the creation of the movie, Bardem was not pleased with his role due to the excessive violence his character committed; reportedly, he was not sure of why Coen brothers picked him for the role.
+During the creation of the movie, Bardem was not pleased with his role due to the violence his character committed; reportedly, he was not sure of why Coen brothers picked him for the role.
 In an interview with Entertainment Weekly, he said that he dislikes violence even in movies, adding that when the Coens called him and asked him to take part in the movie, he tried to decline their offer by saying: "Listen, I'm the wrong actor.
 I don't drive, I speak bad English, and I hate violence".
 They responded by saying: "Maybe that's why we called you".
-Despite the Coen brothers picking Bardem, they were concerned that his schedule would make it difficult for him to play the role, so they phoned Mark Strong, a British actor, and asked him if he was available to become a replacement for the role.
-Strong accepted the offer but Bardem managed to clear his schedule a few days later.
-The events caused a slight confusion in the coverage of the movie, some news outlets mistakenly reported that Mark Strong would officially play Chigurh.
+Despite the Coen brothers picking Bardem, they were concerned that his schedule would make it difficult for him to play the role, so they phoned Mark Strong, a British actor, and asked him if he was available to be a replacement for the role.
+Strong accepted the offer, but Bardem managed to clear his schedule a few days later.
+The events caused a slight confusion in the coverage of the movie, with some news outlets mistakenly reporting that Strong would play Chigurh.